 These liner notes will be no such attempt towards that.
-However, with this brand new mix conceptualized by Colectivo Futuro’s Miguel Colmenares, and with John Coltrane’s birthday coming up (September 23rd.
-Day of an equinox), maybe we can process a few ideas as to why he has become such an icon for so many all over the globe.
+However, with this brand new mix conceptualized by Colectivo Futuro’s Miguel Colmenares, maybe we can process a few ideas as to why he has become such an icon for so many all over the globe.

 In his essay “The Spiritual Ethos In Black Music and Its Quintessential Exemplar, John Coltrane”, esteemed scholar Emmett Price III establishes that there are three major feats that Coltrane was able to create through his sound:

 1. “He used his concept of spirituality to unify social, political, economic, cultural, and religious expression… Coltrane’s study was a pursuit with the aim of understanding the unifying nature of the human experience through spirituality.”

 2. “Coltrane used his sound to speak to various constituencies with no discrimination.
 Through his spirituality, Coltrane was able to reach people of various faiths and beliefs without compromising his mission.
 Coltrane spoke to the core of humanity; he spoke to the heart of people.”